-Wiccan funeral customs and burial traditions encourage individuals to make their wishes for a funeral known well in advance of their death.
-In this way, they are able to specify the type of burial they want.
-Many times Wiccan customs may not be honored by other family members, so Wiccans are encouraged to have a fellow coven-mate or a lawyer listed as the executor of the will.
+Wiccan customs are often misunderstood, so those opting for a Wiccan funeral and burial are encouraged to make their wishes for a funeral known well in advance of their death.
+Wiccans are encouraged to have a fellow coven-mate or a lawyer listed as the executor of the will.

+The Wiccan funeral typically consists of two parts.
 In the first part of the funeral ritual, the Priestess and Priest conduct the funeral ceremony, and their assistants serve as ushers.
-The ritual space is cleared of furniture and the deceased’s body is laid out at an altar.
+The ritual space is cleared of furniture and the deceased’s body is laid out at an altar (if there is a body present).
 Mourners wait at the outside edges of the space while the Priestess continues to prepare the space and recites a ritual chant.
 After a recitation by both the Priest and Priestess, mourners are invited to come and speak to the deceased, saying whatever is needed to help along the journey into death.
-If a visitor does not wish to speak, that is acceptable too.
+Visitors are not required to speak.